 The cameras used by Willie Phua to film the Vietnam War and other key events seen on Australian television were part of the Capturing Asia: Willie Phua, News Cameraman display.

-Previously on show at the National Museum of Australia, May to October 2016.
+Capturing Asia was previously on show at the National Museum of Australia from May to October 2016.

 Australia and Asia

 From the early 1960s until 1993 many pivotal events were filmed for Australian television by Singaporean news cameraman Willie Phua.

 Phua’s story is a testament to the enduring relations between Australia and Asia, and his cameras are a powerful reminder of how important the televised image was in acquainting Australian audiences with the complexities of their region.

 Willie Phua’s story

 Born in 1928 on Hainan Island, China, Willie Phua was five years old when he arrived in Singapore with his parents, who were seeking a better life in the British colony.
 During the Japanese occupation, the young Phua traded cigarettes and sold food to Australian prisoners of war.

 Phua honed his filmmaking skills while working as a sales assistant with the Singapore Photo Company after the Second World War.
 He was introduced to news cinematography in the early 1960s when he filmed a large fire on a squatter’s estate for Radio Television Singapore.
 Phua quickly established a reputation for accurate and daring film of local and regional events.

 Phua took on assignments for the British Commonwealth International Newsfilm Agency, known as Visnews, and the Australian Broadcasting Commission (ABC).
 His relationship with the ABC lasted over three decades.